StackFocus/PostMaster/docs/Development/Contributing.md

 ### Coding Standards
 We use standard [PEP8](https://www.python.org/dev/peps/pep-0008/).
-Our specific exceptions are in the `.pylintrc` file.

-Code will not be accepted if it fails the pylint test.
-To run pylint:
+Code will not be accepted if it fails the flake8 test.
+To run flake8:
-`$ python pylint-check.py`
+`$ flake8 --exclude=config.py,config.default.py`

 There is a paradigm we've been using for Flask: